-At completion of this course it is expected that students will be able understand -
+Upon completion of this course it is expected that students will be able understand,

-- The basic concepts in biopharmaceutics and pharmacokinetics. - The use raw data and derive the pharmacokinetic models and parameters the best describe the process of drug absorption, distribution, metabolism and elimination. - The critical evaluation of biopharmaceutic studies involving drug product equivalency. - The design and evaluate dosage regimens of the drugs using pharmacokinetic and biopharmaceutic parameters. - The potential clinical pharmacokinetic problems and apply basic pharmacokinetic - The principles to solve them
+- The basic concepts in biopharmaceutics and pharmacokinetics. - The use raw data and derive the pharmacokinetic models and parameters the best describe the process of drug absorption, distribution, metabolism and elimination. - The critical evaluation of biopharmaceutic studies involving drug product equivalency. - The design and evaluation of dosage regimens of the drugs using pharmacokinetic and biopharmaceutic parameters. - The potential clinical pharmacokinetic problems and application of basics of pharmacokinetic